kubernetes/enhancements/keps/sig-api-machinery/20190724-http-status-check.md

 |  hellworld	|      hellawor\*	| mismatch|

-We introduce a new feature gate named `HTTPProbeEnhancement`.
+We introduce a new feature gate named `HTTPProbePlus`.
 It will do flow the condition.
 1. If user not enable feature gate.
 It works as normal.
 If HTTP status code between 200 and 400. return Probe.Success.
 2. If user enable feature gate.
 Both ExpectHTTPContent and ExpectHTTPCodes is empty.
 We treat it as condition 1.
 3. If user enable feature gate. `ExpectHTTPCodes` is not empty and `ExpectHTTPContent` is empty.
 If probe result HTTP status code in the ExpectHTTPCodes return Probe.Success else return Probe.Failure.